ttytm/wthrr-the-weathercrab/INSTALL.md

   sudo apt install fonts-noto-core
   ```

+It's enough to install the font, there is no need for configuration changes.

-If you still encounter problems with the graph in the used terminal: Instead of searching for the correct font package, you can also try setting a different graph style in the [config](https://github.com/ttytm/wthrr-the-weathercrab#config).
+Depending on the used system and terminal another font package might be necessary.
+If you encounter missing glyphs in the the graph: Instead of searching for the correct font package, you can also try setting a different graph style in the [config](https://github.com/ttytm/wthrr-the-weathercrab#config).

 ### Other requirements